yuanqing/vdx/README.md

 $ vdx '*.mov' --volume 0.5      # Halve the volume
 ```

-Running multiple operations all at once is also supported:
+We can also run multiple operations all at once:

 ```sh
 $ vdx '*.mov' --format gif --fps 12 --resize 360,640 --speed 2 --trim 0:05,0:10